aseceleanu/aseceleanu.github.io/_pages/NEMO.md

 Fall 2024
 ---------------
 Project on quantum machine learning mentored by [Dr. Levi Heath](https://leviheath.weebly.com/) with student participants Ben Gerdes, Caleb Holmbeck.
 Reva Long, Andrew Maas, Tyler McMann, Ally Muellner, Hannah Pearce, Bishop Placke, Noah Sorensen and Thy Tran.
-This topic is accessible to students who have taken or are taking Math 314/315.
 This project is supported by the UNL Grand Challenges catalyst award entitled Quantum Approaches addressing Global Threats.

 * Title: An Exploration of Quantum Data (Towards Quantum Machine Learning)
 * Goal of the Project: Understand quantum data and approaches to converting classical data (like a matrix) to quantum data.